Aggregations of quadratic inequalities and hidden hyperplane convexity: Main Results

 Corollary~\ref{cor:m23} states that HHC is always satisfied if $m=2$ or $m=3$ with PDLC.
 Thus Theorem~\ref{thm:more_quadratics} together with Corollary~\ref{cor:m23} recovers the main results of~\cite{yildiran2009convex} and~\cite{dey2021obtaining}.
 In fact, by using Lemma~\ref{lem:HHC_preserved} it is straightforward to see that we can obtain the following slightly more general result than presented in~\cite{yildiran2009convex} and~\cite{dey2021obtaining}. {

-\begin{theorem} Suppose that $Q_1, \dots, Q_m$ satisfy the following: \begin{itemize} \item There exists two indices $i_1, i_2 \in [m]$ such that $Q_1, \dots, Q_m$ belong to the span of $Q_{i_1}, Q_{i_2}$, or, \item There exists three indices $i_1, i_2, i_3 \in [m]$ such that $Q_1, \dots, Q_m$ belong to the span of $Q_{i_1}, Q_{i_2}, Q_{i_3}$ and $Q_{i_1}, Q_{i_2}, Q_{i_3}$ satisfy PDLC. \end{itemize} If $\emptyset \subsetneq \textup{conv}(S) \subsetneq \mathbb{R}^n$, then $\conv(S)$ is given by aggregations, i.e., $\conv(S) = \bigcap_{\lambda \in \Omega_1}S_{\lambda}.$ \end{theorem}
+\begin{theorem} Suppose that $Q_1, \dots, Q_m$ satisfy the following: \begin{itemize} \item There exists two indices $i_1, i_2 \in [m]$ such that $Q_1, \dots, Q_m$ belong to the span of $Q_{i_1}, Q_{i_2}$, or, \item There exists three indices $i_1, i_2, i_3 \in [m]$ such that $Q_1, \dots, Q_m$ belong to the span of $Q_{i_1}, Q_{i_2}, Q_{i_3}$ and $Q_{i_1}, Q_{i_2}, Q_{i_3}$ satisfy PDLC. \end{itemize} If $\emptyset \subsetneq \textup{conv}(S) \subsetneq \mathbb{R}^n$, then $\conv(S)$ is given by aggregations, i.e., $\conv(S) = \bigcap_{\lambda \in \Omega}S_{\lambda}.$ \end{theorem}

 We next evaluate the ``tightness" of Theorem~\ref{thm:more_quadratics} vis-\'a-vis the hidden hyperplane convexity condition.
-First via the following example, we show that a weaker condition like hidden convexity is not sufficient for convex hull to be given by aggregations.
+First via the following example, we show that the weaker condition of hidden convexity is not sufficient for convex hull to be given by aggregations.

 \begin{example}[Hidden convexity is not sufficient] This example is in part inspired by Example 3.4 in \cite{polyak1998}.
-Let $n\ge 3$ and consider the following three quadratic functions on $\R^n$: It is straightforward to verify that $f_1,f_2,f_3$ satisfy hidden convexity, as the image of the quadratic map is $\R^3$.
+Let $n\ge 3$ and consider the following three quadratic functions on $\R^n$: It is straightforward to verify that $f_1,f_2,f_3$ satisfy hidden convexity, as the image of the associated homogeneous quadratic map is $\R^3$.
 Observe that PDLC does not hold as the coefficients of $x_1^2$ and $x_2^2$ either have different signs, or are both zero in any linear combination of $f_i$.